codyave/Plinkiac/README.md

-A home for RedLetterMedia transcripts.
+A home for RedLetterMedia transcripts